 Participants may become unable for medical reasons to undergo the CSF sampling procedure.
-These participants will be allowed to remain in the study without completing CSF sampling at future time-points.
-Participants who score 2 or 3 on the CDR will not complete further MRI of CSF sampling, all other assessments will be completed annually.
+These participants will be allowed to remain in the study without completing CSF sampling future time-points.
+Participants who score >1 on the CDR will not complete further MRI or CSF sampling, all other assessments will be completed annually.